Miksus/corona_cases_finland/README.md

 ## Description
 This is a network graph to inspect how the Corona infections spread from person to person in Finland.
 This graph uses HS's Corona open data API (https://github.com/HS-Datadesk/koronavirus-avoindata).

-Definition of the plot:
-- Each dot represents an infection case
-- Each link represents a known infection (from person to person)
-- Colors represents the source country.
-Hard coded mapping (black represents lack of mapping).
-  - Blue: Finland
-  - Green: Italy
-  - Red: China
-  - Black: Unspecified

 ---
 ## Dependencies (for the Python script)